Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module.md

 -----------------------------------------

 ### Create folder structure

-1. Create folder "app/modules/helloworld"
+Create the module folder "app/modules/helloworld".

+All JS files within this folder are loaded automatically by index.php or the build script.

+Optionally create these subfolders:

-2. Create folder "app/modules/helloworld/js" for the script files.
+*controller: for the controller JS files.
-3. Create folder "app/modules/helloworld/views" for the HTML views.
+*models: Model JS files
+*views: HTML templates
+*language: Localization JS files
+*scss: For the SASS styles
+*services: For angular services

 ### Create module.js
 Create "app/modules/helloworld/module.js" that will initialize the module.